Enumeration Reducibility in Closure Spaces with Applications to Logic and Algebra

 \section{Conclusion}

-A consequence of this work is the following: many results in algebra assert that if a finitely presented structure has some property $P$, then the structure is computable.
+A consequence of this work is the following: many results in algebra assert that if a finitely presented structure has some property $P$, then the structure is recursive.
 The usual way these results are done is by proving that having property $P$ and being finitely presented imply that the structure is both recursively enumerable and co-recursively enumerable.

-However these results can be divided in two: \begin{itemize} \item Either they are still valid when the structure is only recursively presented instead of finitely presented.
+However these results can be divided in two parts: \begin{itemize} \item Either they are still valid when the structure is only recursively presented instead of finitely presented.
 In which case, as presented here, the result can usually be generalized to obtain a result that hold for any structure with property $P$.
 From the proof we also obtain that in this case a function $g$ can be attached to each structure, that gives additional information about it.
-This is the case for example for minimal subshifts (where we can attach the \emph{quasiperiodicity} function) or simple groups (where we can attach a ``simplicity'' function) \item Or they do not generalize to recursively presented structures, which means they actually need the structure to be finitely presented to be able to prove that the structure is co-recursively enumerable.
+This is the case for example for minimal subshifts (where we can attach the \emph{quasiperiodicity} function). \item Or they do not generalize to recursively presented structures, which means they really need the structure to be finitely presented to be able to prove that the structure is co-recursively enumerable.
 In which case it is not clear how these results can be generalized.
-It is for example the case for residually finite groups (finitely presented residually finite groups are computable, but there are some recursively presented residually finite groups that are not \cite{Dyson}), or for the analog concept of subshifts whose periodic points are dense. \end{itemize}
+It is for example the case for residually finite groups (finitely presented residually finite groups have a recursive word problem, but there are some recursively presented residually finite groups that are not \cite{Dyson}), or for the analog concept of subshifts whose periodic points are dense \cite{HochMey} (a subshift of finite type whose periodic points are dense has a recursive set of forbidden words, but this is not true for an effectively closed subshift whose periodic points are dense). \end{itemize}